lekesiz/bilancompetence.ai/ARCHITECTURE_OVERVIEW.md

                         │
                         ▼
             ┌─────────────────────────────────────────┐
-            │ Fetch assessment from Supabase          │
+            │ Fetch assessment from Neon PostgreSQL          │ ├─────────────────────────────────────────┤
-            ├─────────────────────────────────────────┤
             │ SELECT * FROM bilans                    │
             │ WHERE id = '550e8400...'                │